cuustard/uni/SCC.121.md

 |  16   | [Lecture 30 - Sorting, Trees, & Graphs](#lecture-30---sorting-trees--graphs)                                                        | [Sorting, Trees, & Graphs](/SCC.121.slides/ze.SortingGraphsTrees.pdf)                                    |  🟧   |
 |  16   | [Lecture 31 - Sorting, Trees, & Graphs Part 2](#lecture-31---sorting-trees--graphs-part-2)                                          | [Sorint, Trees, & Graphs Prt 2](/SCC.121.slides/zf.SortingGraphsTrees2.pdf)                              |  🟧   |

+> **_NOTE:_** The AI Podcasts used for each lecture are produced from that lecture's slides.
+The structure of my notes for each lecture may differ to the order of topics discussed in the podcast.

 ## Lecture 1 - Sets

 A Set is a collection of unique and unordered objects/elements/members.
 E.g. `A = {4, 3, 2, 1, 5}`